Sign up for exclusive discounts, product launches, and new stories on The Lab.

 Read more about protecting your skin in cool weather here: 5 Ingredients Your Skin Needs This Fall.

 If your skin is showing signs of dehydration, the first thing to do is drink a glass of water.
 Have you been drinking caffeine or alcohol?
 Make it two glasses of water.
-Both of these substances dehydrate the skin.
+We hate to be the bearer of bad news, but both caffeine and alcohol dehydrate the skin.

 Read how to get the most out of your moisturizer here: There’s a Right Way to Apply Moisturizer.